Game-Theoretic Multiagent Reinforcement Learning: Taxonomy of MARL Algorithms

-One significant difference between the taxonomy of single-agent RL algorithms and MARL algorithms is that in the single-agent setting, since the problem is unanimously defined, the taxonomy is driven mainly by the type of solution \citep{kaelbling1996reinforcement, li2017deep}, for example, model-free vs model-based, on-policy vs off-policy, TD learning vs Monte-Carlo methods.
-By contrast, in the multi-agent setting, due to the existence of multiple learning objectives (see Section \ref{sec:many_obj}), the taxonomy is driven mainly by the type of problem rather than the solution.
-In fact, asking the right question for MARL algorithms is itself a research problem, which is referred to as the problem problem \citep{balduzzi2018re, shoham2007if}.
+One significant difference between the taxonomy of single-agent RL algorithms and MARL algorithms is that in the single-agent setting, since the objective is single and consistent (i.e. in terms of reward maximization), the taxonomy is driven mainly by the type of solution \cite{kaelbling1996reinforcement, li2017deep}, for example, model-free vs model-based, on-policy vs off-policy, TD learning vs Monte-Carlo methods.
+By contrast, in the multiagent setting, due to the existence of multiple learning objectives (see Section \ref{sec:many_obj}), the taxonomy is driven mainly by the type of problem rather than the solution.
+In fact, asking the right question for MARL algorithms is itself a research problem, which is referred to as the problem problem \cite{balduzzi2018re, shoham2007if}.